 Essential Reflective Writing at Evergreen

-Evergreen is unique as a college in that it uses a narrative system to assess student learning and achievement rather than letter grades.
-This narrative system features multiple formats for reflective writing.
-These formats are:
+Evergreen is unique as a college in that it uses a narrative system to assess student learning and achievement rather than letter or numerical grades.
+“Narrative” is another word for story—a written account of events.

 - Final Academic Statement